BIH-CEI/rd-cdm/docs/background/background_file.rst

 steps were performed concurrently and overlapped across multiple sites, this methodology should be considered a non-hierarchical approach.
-First, we included and assessed previous RD data models, followed by mapping elements to FHIR basic resources v4.0.175 and Phenopacket Schema v2.0 elements17.
+First, we included and assessed previous RD data models, followed by mapping elements to FHIR basic resources v4.0.1 and Phenopacket Schema v2.0 elements.
 A clinical evaluation was performed to assess the relevance of these elements while balancing the data model’s scope and spectrum of data granularity.
 We then performed ontology-based encoding to establish a common denominator between the